How to Start and Online/Onsite Course

 HOW TO START AN ONLINE OR ONSITE COURSE

-Step 2 • PURCHASE TEXTBOOK & REQUIRED COURSE MATERIALS:
+Step 3 • PURCHASE TEXBOOK & COURSE MATERIALS:

 You can order your textbook directly through your Webster account.
 Please look for the “Order Books” link at the bottom of “Register/Add/Drop Classes” page.
 The EOU Bookstore web site also provides a list of all required textbooks and materials for your course.
-Book vouchers may be requested by following the procedure listed by EOU’s Student Accounts office and filing a Revolving Charge Contract(form located in your Webster account).
+Book vouchers may be requested by following the procedure listed by EOU’s Student Accounts office .

-Review your course syllabi for specific information regarding exams.
-Some courses require a proctor to administer the exam.
+Some EOU courses8 require a proctor to administer the exam.
 You will find proctor information and steps for requesting your exams online at Testing Services.
 La Grande area students should contact the Testing Services office for additional information about exams.

-If you are enrolled in courses using the EOU Blackboard course management system, review our Blackboard Instructions.
-All students are given a Blackboard account.
-Most online courses use Blackboard, but a few may not.
-When you log into Blackboard, you’ll see a list of your courses which are using Blackboard.
-For the most part, courses do not become available in Blackboard until the first day of the term.
-If you are enrolled in a course and it does not appear in Blackboard after the start of the term, check your syllabus to make sure it uses Blackboard or contact your instructor.
+Most EOU online courses use Canvas or Blackboard.
+You may wish to review the instructions on the EOU Portal site.
+All students are given a Canvas and a Blackboard account.
+Instructors will generally indicate to students via email which platform they plan to use to deliver their course.
+When you log into Canvas or Blackboard, you’ll see a list of your courses.
+For the most part, courses do not become available until the first day of the term.
+If you are enrolled in a course and it does not appear in either Canvas or Blackboard after the start of the term, contact your instructor.

 Step 6 • START YOUR COURSE: